QubesOS/qubes-doc/user/managing-os/minimal-templates.md

  - `network-manager-applet`: Useful `notification-daemon` to have a system tray icon if the template is to be used for a `sys-net` VM.
  - `qubes-core-agent-dom0-updates`: Script required to handle `dom0` updates.
 Any template which the VM responsible for 'dom0' updates (e.g. `sys-firewall`) is based on must contain this package.
  - `qubes-usb-proxy`: Required if the template is to be used for a USB qube (`sys-usb`) or for any destination qube to which USB devices are to be attached (e.g `sys-net` if using USB network adapter).
+ - `qubes-input-proxy-sender`: Provides USB keyboard and mouse input from a USB qube (`sys-usb`) to dom0.
  - `pulseaudio-qubes`: Needed to have audio on the template VM.

 See [here][customization] for further information on customizing `fedora-minimal`.